 - All students will study French or Mandarin

 - The Mathematics Program at Wellington Secondary College caters for gifted Maths students.
-Students from the Wellington High Flyers Program will access appropriate levels of Maths study as indicated through testing.
+Students from the Wellington High Flyer Program will access appropriate levels of Maths study as indicated through testing.

 - All students will be expected to be involved in an instrumental music study and other co-curricular activities (Musical talent or ability or previous musical experience is not a prerequisite for selection).There will be a cost involved.